convos-chat/www.convos.chat/doc/features.md

 * [Forgotten password and invitation links](/2019/11/24/convos-one-point-two#forgotten-password-and-invitation-links)

-## Translations

-Convos is translated to Italian, Norwegian and Spanish.
-Want Convos to be available in your language?
-Please open a PR!

 ## Notifications

 Convos will show desktop notifications when your nick is mentioned, or if any